opensearch-project/documentation-website/_monitoring-plugins/alerting/index.md

 OpenSearch Dashboards
 {: .label .label-yellow :}

-OpenSearch Dashboards provides the Alerting plugin that allows you to monitor your data and create alert notifications that trigger when conditions occur in one or more indexes.
+You can use the Alerting plugin in OpenSearch Dashboards to monitor your data and create alert notifications that trigger when conditions occur in one or more indexes.

 You create a monitor with trigger conditions that generate various alert notifications through the message channel you select as a destination.
 Notifications can be sent to email, Slack, or Amazon Chime.